cmriat/l0/README.md

 **2. Start Agent Execution Manager Server**

-On the remote machines (1 or more, only consume cpus):
+On the remote machines (1 or more, only consume CPUs):
 ```bash
 bash examples/start_task_server.sh
 ```